 We love little smiles... and they love us!

 Your little ones will be pampered with little luxuries such as reward stickers, show-bags and an invitation to watch their favourite show during their treatment.
-Our team will teach them about dental care in a way they can understand, using positive, kind and encouraging language to set them on the path to great oral health.
+Our Paediatric Dentistry Melbourne team will teach them about dental care in a way they can understand, using positive, kind and encouraging language to set them on the path to great oral health.

 Is your child afraid of the Dentist?
 Helping kids overcome their fear of the dentist is something we are extremely passionate about.
 Dental phobias or even nervousness amongst children is fairly common.
-Rest assured that our team are well trained in helping sooth your child into a positive dental experience.
+Rest assured that our team of paediatric dentists is well trained in helping sooth your child into a positive dental experience.
 We will work with you using a number of techniques, ranging from positive reinforcement, distraction techniques and play therapy.
 In the event these offer no relief, we are able to offer other solutions methods such as sedation dentistry.
 Helping your child master their fear of the dentist is beneficial to their physical health and as importantly their mental health.
 After all, giving your child the best dental experience possible is an investment into their future oral health.

-What children's dental treatments do we offer?
+What Paediatric Dentistry Treatments do we offer?

 From fillings to extractions, our dentists can offer many of the same treatments for children as we can for adults.
 However, there are certain treatments we may recommend for younger patients to help protect their oral health at this important time.